Harry Leon Wilson: Biography and career

-—Harry Leon Wilson
+Wilson's first wife was Wilbertine Nesselrode Teters Worden, whom he married in 1898.
+The marriage ended in divorce in 1900.
+In 1902, he married Rose Cecil O'Neill Latham.
+O'Neill and Wilson worked together at Puck, and she was the illustrator for four of his books; they divorced in 1907.
+Wilson's black and white pit bull dog named Sprangle was the inspiration for Rose O'Neill's biscuit porcelain Kewpie dog figure, known to the world as "Kewpiedoodle dog" and sold worldwide by importer George Borgfeldt.

+The publication of The Spenders allowed Wilson to quit Puck in 1902 and devote himself full-time to writing.

 Wilson returned to New York where he met Booth Tarkington in 1904.
 Tarkington and Wilson traveled together to Europe in 1905.
 The two completed the play The Man from Home in 1906 in Paris.
-The play was a resounding success and was followed by more collaborations with Tarkington, but none repeated the success of the first.
 Wilson was elected to the National Institute of Arts and Letters in 1908.

 Wilson returned from Europe and settled permanently into the Bohemian colony at Carmel-by-the-Sea, California in 1910, which included Jack London, Mary Hunter Austin, George Sterling, Upton Sinclair, Xavier Martinez, Ambrose Bierce, Alice MacGowan, Sinclair Lewis, Francis McComas, and Arnold Genthe.
 It was during this period that Wilson wrote the books for which he is best known: Bunker Bean (1913) and Ruggles of Red Gap (1915).

-After a brief stint in Hollywood, he composed Merton of the Movies in 1922.
+In 1912, Wilson married Helen MacGowan Cooke, the daughter of Grace MacGowan Cooke and the niece of Alice MacGowan.
+Wilson moved from Carmel to Carmel Highlands where he built a home he called "The Ocean Home."
+The home had 12 rooms on 8 acre of land and was completed in 1912.
+The couple had two children, Harry Leon Wilson Jr. in 1913 and Charis Wilson in 1914.

-In 1912, Wilson married Helen MacGowan Cooke in San Francisco, the daughter of Grace MacGowan and the niece of Alice MacGowan.
-Two years later, someone attempted to murder Alice MacGowan by poison and to steal her diamonds and cash; Wilson and writer Jimmy Hopper became amateur detectives, but the perpetrator was never discovered.
+In 1914, someone attempted to murder Alice MacGowan by poison and to steal her diamonds and cash; Wilson and writer Jimmy Hopper became amateur detectives, but the perpetrator was never discovered.